This post may contain affiliate links. Please see my disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 8. Hang some photos on the walls so that your family’s not the only thing you see

 Photos are a great way to make your home feel like it’s more of a home.
-Hanging pictures up on the walls means that you’ll spend more time there and may not even want to leave!
+Hanging pictures up on the walls means you’ll spend more time there and may not even want to leave!
 Another way to make your photos work for you is by hanging them on the walls with magnets.

 9. Get rid of any furniture you don’t like (you can always give it away or sell it)

 This is a process that most people do, and it is usually conducted when moving or redecorating.
 This means the old furniture is shelved somewhere in the home.
 The last thing you want to do is make your new house feel clutter central!
 Instead, get rid of furniture you don’t like and never use and donate it or sell it to someone else who may like it.
-If you’re not sure what they’re worth, go ahead and look them up online on sites such as Facebook Marketplace or Craigslist.
+If you’re not sure what they’re worth, look them up online on sites such as Facebook Marketplace or Craigslist.

 10. Plant some flowers by your front door to make everyone who visits feel welcomed

 You can make your home feel welcoming to visitors by planting flowers by the front door.
 I’ve seen this done with hydrangeas, jasmine, and hibiscus.
-It’s a lovely way to welcome guests and for anyone who stops by unexpectedly.
+It’s a lovely way to welcome guests and anyone who stops by unexpectedly.
 This is also a great way to make yourself feel like you’re greeting someone special every time you step outside.

 Thanks for reading, and leave any questions below!